Spot N Sync

 - Possible improvement of task performance, retention, and transfer

-Proprioceptive and Visual Perception in VR
+Visual Perception and Motor Execution in VR

 In academia, we recognize that a multiplayer network is an essential next step for cooperative testing.
 Our goal is to establish a fast network for the Multiplayer VR Community Center to link multiple Vive Pro Eye VR headsets and place players into the same virtual room, regardless of their physical location in the real world.
 This VR Community Center will also be the central hub that encompasses VR assessment tests and interventions that come out of our lab.